-ATTENTION – Our churches are open for regular public worship, with our 8am Communions (first , third and fifth Sundays – other weeks at Gulval), our 11am service and our 6pm Evensong .
-Social distancing will apply and face masks must be worn except where you may be exempt through age (under 11), physical or mental health issues.
+ATTENTION – Our churches are now open again for regular public worship.
+Social distancing still applies and face masks must be worn except where you may be exempt through age (under 11), physical or mental health issues.
 There is a QR poster on the church door.
-If you email me, I can supply you with a short sermon and news sheet each week while we are closed.

 A guide to how our services will operate until further notice, following a risk assessment, can be found at the foot of this page.